harshitagarwal93/chat-copilot/webapi/README.md

 # (Optional) Enable Application Insights telemetry

-Enabling telemetry on CopilotChatApi allows you to capture data about requests to and from the API, allowing you to monitor the deployment and monitor how the application is being used.
+Enabling telemetry on ChatCopilotApi allows you to capture data about requests to and from the API, allowing you to monitor the deployment and monitor how the application is being used.

 To use Application Insights, first create an instance in your Azure subscription that you can use for this purpose.